AqwamCreates/DataPredict/docs/API/Models/TabularReinforcementLearningBaseModel.md

 Creates a new base model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-TabularReinforcementLearningBaseModel.new(learningRate: number, StatesList: {any}, ActionList: {any}, discountFactor: number): ModelObject
+TabularReinforcementLearningBaseModel.new(Model: TableObject, discountFactor: number): ModelObject
 ```

 #### Parameters:

-* learningRate: The speed at which the algorithm learns.
-Recommended to set between 0 and 1.

-* StatesList: A list containing all the states.

-* ActionList: A list containing all the actions.
+* Model: The table object to be used.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.